 ECD 105 Guidance-Classroom Management (3-0-3) This course is an overview of developmentally appropriate, effective guidance and classroom management techniques for the teacher of young children.
-A positive pro-active approach is stressed in the course.
-Prerequisite with a grade of "XC" or higher: ENG 032 or placement into ENG 100.
-This course is typically taught only in the summer semester.
+A positive pro-active approach is stressed in the course Prerequisite with a grade of "C" or higher: ECD 203 or concurrent enrollment.
+This course is typically taught only in the spring and summer semesters.

-ECD 107 Exceptional Children (2-3-3)

-This course includes an overview of special needs children and their families.
+ECD 107 Exceptional Children (2-3-3) This course includes an overview of special needs children and their families.
 Emphasis is on prevalence of disorders, treatment modalities, and community resources serving exceptional children; the teacher's role in mainstreaming and early identification; and federal legislation affecting exceptional children.
-Prerequisite with a grade of "XC" or higher: RDG 032 or satisfactory placement score; completion of ECD 203 or concurrent enrollment in ECD 203.
+Prerequisite with a grade of "C" or higher: ECD 203.
 ECD 108 Family and Community Relations (3-0-3) This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
 Emphasis is on availability and accessibility of community resources and on developing appropriate communication skills.
-Prerequisite with a grade of "C" or higher: ENG 100 or placement into ENG 101.
+Prerequisites with a grade of "C" or higher: ECD 203, ENG 101; and successful completion or concurrent enrollment in ECD 105.

-ECD 109 Administration and Supervision (3-0-3)

-This course is a study of the role and responsibilities of an early childhood administrator.
+ECD 109 Administration and Supervision (3-0-3) This course is a study of the role and responsibilities of an early childhood administrator.
 Special focus is on program monetary matters, space management, curriculum, health and food services, and relations among the public, staff, and parents.
 Prerequisite with a grade of "C" or higher: ENG 100 or placement into ENG 101; Completion of or concurrent enrollment in ECD 101.

-ECD 131 Language Arts (3-0-3)

-This course is a study of methods and materials in age-appropriate language experiences.
+ECD 131 Language Arts (3-0-3) This course is a study of methods and materials in ageappropriate language experiences.
 Opportunities are provided to develop listening, speaking, prereading, and prewriting skills through planning, implementation, and evaluation of media, methods, techniques, and equipment.
 Methods of selection, evaluation, and presentation of children's literature are included.
-Prerequisites with a grade of "XC" or higher: ENG 032 or placement score into ENG 100; RDG 032 or satisfactory placement score.
+Prerequisites with a grade of "C" or higher: ECD 101 and EDU 204 or concurrent enrollment.
 This course is typically taught only in the spring semester.

-ECD 132 Creative Experiences (3-0-3)

-In this course the importance of creativity and independence in creative expression is stressed.
+ECD 132 Creative Experiences (3-0-3) In this course the importance of creativity and independence in creative expression is stressed.
 A variety of age-appropriate media, methods, techniques, and equipment is utilized.
 Students plan, implement, and evaluate instructional activities.
+Prerequisites with a grade of "C" or higher: EDU 204; and successful completion of or concurrent enrollment in ECD 133.
 This course is typically taught only in the fall semester.

 ECD 133 Science and Math Concepts (3-0-3) This course includes an overview of pre-number and science concepts developmentally appropriate for young children.
 Emphasis is on the planning, implementation, and evaluation of developmentally appropriate activities utilizing a variety of methods and materials.
-Prerequisite with a grade of "XC" or higher: MAT 032 or placement into MAT 101.
+Prerequisites with a grade of "XC" or higher: MAT 032 or placement into MAT 101 and a grade of "C" or higher: EDU 204.

-ECD 135 Health, Safety, and Nutrition (3-0-3)

-This course covers a review of health/safety practices recommended for child care and includes information on common diseases and health problems.
+ECD 135 Health, Safety, and Nutrition (3-0-3) This course covers a review of health/safety practices recommended for child care and includes information on common diseases and health problems.
 Certification preparation is provided in pediatric safety, CPR, and first aid.
 Guidelines and information on nutrition and developmentally-appropriate activities are also studied in the course.
+Prerequisites with a grade of "C" or higher: ECD 131 and EDU 204.
 This course is typically taught in the only in the summer semester.